joleeene/CAToolbox_UI/README.md

 modify the ui_file_path in Path.py first.
 Let it point to the .ui file in your directory.

 # HOW TO UPDATE
-Just copy everything in CAToolbox_UI_src.py and paste in your local file.
+~~Just copy everything in CAToolbox_UI_src.py and paste in your local file.~~ I fail on rectifying pathing..
+Copy everything below the line of "file_path"(So you don't need to change the path everytime updating).

 And replace the .ui file.